algogz/questions/q/aws-devop-pro.md

 ### QUESTION 257
 A root owner is trying to create an IAM user of the various departments.
 The owner has created groups for each department, but wants to still delineate the user based on the sub division level.

-- A. g.Thetwousersfromdifferentsubdepartmentsshouldbeidentifiedseparatelyandhaveseparate
-permissions.
+- A. g.The two users from different sub departments should be ident if ied separate ly and have separate permissions.
 How can the root owner configure this?
-- B. CreateahierarchyoftheIAMuserswhichareseparatedbasedonthedepartment
+- B. Create a hier a rchy of the IAM users which are separate d based on the de part ment
 - C. Createanestedgroup
-- D. Usethepathstoseparatetheusersofthesamegroup
-- E. Itisnotpossibletodelineatewithinagroup
+- D. Use the path s to separate the users of the same group
+- E. It is not possible to de line at e within a group

 <details><summary>Answer:</summary><p> C